OSGeo/gdal/gdal/doc/source/drivers/raster/cog.rst

 -  **LEVEL=integer_value**: DEFLATE/ZSTD/LERC_DEFLATE/LERC_ZSTD compression level.
    A lower number will
    result in faster compression but less efficient compression rate.
    1 is the fastest.

-For DEFLATE, 9 is the slowest/higher compression rate (the default is 6)
+   * For DEFLATE, 9 is the slowest/higher compression rate
+     (or 12 when using a libtiff with libdeflate support).
+The default is 6.
-   For ZSTD, 22 is the slowest/higher compression rate (the default is 9)
+   * For ZSTD, 22 is the slowest/higher compression rate.
+The default is 9.

 -  **MAX_Z_ERROR=threshold**: Set the maximum error threshold on values for LERC/LERC_DEFLATE/LERC_ZSTD compression.
 The default is 0